HamRadioTools/hamradio_tools/docs/architecture/scalability.md

 # Scalability model

-RCLDX is inspired by modern large-scale architectures but adapted to the ham radio context.
+RCLDX cluster is inspired by modern large-scale architectures but adapted to the specific ham radio context.

 ## Horizontal scaling